WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 The structure of the aggregation query is given below

 ![Structure of a query performing aggregations](Aggregation%20query.png)

 ### Support for filtering within Aggregation

+In an aggregation query, filters can be applied for all the aggregations or for individual aggregations this is referred to as global filter and sub-filter support.

 #### Aggregations with global filters

 When filtering has to be applied over all aggregations, the top-level  `filter` and     `extFilter` arguments can be used.
-Refer Filtering section for more details on the syntax and usage.
+Refer [Filtering section](#support-for-filtering-data) for more details on the syntax and usage.
 Refer below general syntax for global filtering support

 ```graphql
 filter : {